Soft lithography

 Figure 2 - ODT from the solution settles down onto the PDMS stamp.
 Stamp now has ODT attached to it which acts as the ink.

 Figure 3 - The PDMS stamp with the ODT is placed on the gold substrate.
 When the stamp is removed, the ODT in contact with the gold stays stuck to the gold.
 Thus the pattern from the stamp is transferred to the gold via the ODT "ink."

 In technology, soft lithography is a family of techniques for fabricating or replicating structures using "elastomeric stamps, molds, and conformable photomasks".
 It is called "soft" because it uses elastomeric materials, most notably PDMS.

+PDMS, an amorphous polymer, is favored for the following characteristics: